David46290/Signal-Processing-and-Data-Mining-and-Machine-Learning/README.md

 In this repo., one data and a folder serve as an example of how to use the .py contained.
 For a better understanding, I am gonna make an imaginary scenario in which these example files originate.
 ## Imaging a machining process that can be monitored by working conditions such as vibrations, temperature, or any other signals.
 The goal is to predict the resultant quality of the process w/ the captured signals

+So first, the example files, which are 'demo_y.csv' and